ThiagoSchetini/manjaro-architect-guide/README.md

 	https://wiki.archlinux.org/index.php/System_time#Set_hardware_clock_from_system_clock

-#### KEYRING

-Refresh the the web of trust of pacman keys:

-	sudo pacman-key --init
-	sudo pacman-key --refresh-keys
-	sudo pacman-key --populate archlinux manjaro

-#### Update using BMENU

-On terminal, type:

-	bmenu
-	choose "1 Package manager UI", then "1 Update System"

 #### SSH

-If you do not have a signature to use ssh, let's create one.
-Use a passphrase when it asks:
+ If you have private and public keys, bypass this *SSH* creation.
+If you do not have, let's create one to use ssh:

-	ssh-keygen -o -a 300 -t ed25519 -f ~/.ssh/id_ed25519 -C "MY-MACHINE"
+	ssh-keygen -o -a 300 -t ed25519 -f ~/.ssh/id_ed25519 -C "MY-MACHINE" *then use a passphrase when it asks*

 Read private key (do not show it to anyone):